-- The School District is financially stable.
-The School District's operating millage for fiscal year 2017 was 18.80 mills, which produced just under \$4.5 million per mill.
-The School District will renovate and construct additional facilities to accommodate the growth at various schools as needed.
-The School District plans to fund additional capital outlays, in part, with the one percent local sales tax revenue and state capital outlay grants. - The economy has shown slight improvement from the prior year.
-Operating revenues from the State of Georgia increased about \$1.8 million or about 1.3% from the prior year.
-Property tax revenues showed a more vigorous increase of almost \$3.7 million or about 4.5%, as compared to the prior year, as the millage rate was unchanged from the prior year.
-The general fund had an unassigned fund balance of \$32.6 million at June 30, 2017, which is an increase of about \$3.6 million from the prior year.
+• The School District is financially stable.
+The School District's operating millage for fiscal year 2018 was 18.50 mills, which produced over \$4.4 million per mill.
+The School District will construct additional facilities to accommodate the growth at various schools as needed.
+The School District plans to fund additional capital outlays, in part, with the one percent local sales tax revenue and state capital outlay grants.

+The economy has continued to grow from the prior year.
+Operating revenues from the State of Georgia increased about \$9.4 million or almost 6.7% from the prior year.
+Property tax revenues continued to rise as well and increased \$3.8 million or about 4.5%, as compared to the prior year, despite a slight reduction in the millage rate from the prior year.
+The general fund had an unassigned fund balance of \$35.3 million at June 30, 2018, which is an increase of about \$2.7 million from the prior year.
 The School District anticipates significant financial challenges going forward due to expected continued higher health insurance and benefit costs for employees.
 In spite of these challenges, the School District will continue to be a good steward of tax dollars while providing a quality educational opportunity.